Ebimo21/web-development-training/HTML Lessons/L1/README.md

 ## How to View HTML Source?
 Have you ever seen a Web page and wondered "Hey!
 How did they do that?"

-## View HTML Source Code:
+### View HTML Source Code:
-Right-click in an HTML page and select "View Page Source" (in Chrome) or "View Source" (in Edge), or similar in other browsers.
+Right-click in an HTML page and select `View Page Source` (in Chrome) or `View Source` (in Edge), or similar in other browsers.
 This will open a window containing the HTML source code of the page.

-## Inspect an HTML Element:
+### Inspect an HTML Element:
 - Right-click on an element (or a blank area)
 - Choose "Inspect" or "Inspect Element" to see what elements are made up of (you will see both the HTML and the CSS).
 `You can also edit the HTML or CSS on-the-fly in the Elements or Styles panel that opens.`